paalss/ranking-app/README.md

 ![App_interface](/images/app.png)

+## Possible functionality in finished product
+I'm thinking of making this app able to “copy list to clipboard”, so that you can create a list, paste it into a Google Doc and share it as a wishlist.
+Also possible functionality could be to make this into a list-sharing app where different users can share lists with oneanother.

 ## Open web app
 This app isn't public on the web, so you'll have to fire it up in a localhost server which can run PHP.